Plymovent to Host Critical Webinar on the Dangers of Diesel Exhaust in the Fire Service

 A Critical Health and Safety Concern Diesel exhaust is a known carcinogen, and prolonged exposure is a major concern for firefighters, who are already at increased risk for cancer and respiratory illnesses.
 The webinar aims to address these dangers, explore effective mitigation strategies, and highlight best practices for creating a safer work environment.

-Expert Panel and In-Depth Discussion The webinar will feature a panel of industry experts, including but not limited to:
+The webinar will feature a panel of industry experts, including but not limited to:

 Dr. Sara Jahnke, Director & Senior Scientist, Center for Fire, Rescue & EMS Health Research – “The Health Impact of Diesel Exhaust on Firefighters”